Azure/azure-quickstart-templates/sas-viya/README.md

 This Quickstart is a reference architecture for users who want to deploy the SAS platform, using microservices and other cloud-friendly technologies.
 By deploying the SAS platform in Azure, you get SAS analytics, data visualization, and machine-learning capabilities in an Azure-validated environment.

-For questions and assistance, please contact your SAS representative.
+For assistance with SAS software, contact  [SAS Technical Support](https://support.sas.com/en/technical-support.html).
+When you contact support, you will be required to provide information, such as your SAS site number, company name, email address, and phone number, that identifies you as a licensed SAS software customer.

 ## Contents
 1. [Solution Summary](#Summary)
     1. [Costs and Licenses](#Costs)